LLNL/Sina/python/docs/source/schema_best_practices.rst

-If you have a string datum that's many thousands of characters long, chances are you're not querying on it--a very long string like that can cause ingestion to fail if it's in the data section due to row size limitations, but can be safely stored in User Defined.
+If you have a string datum that's many thousands of characters long, chances are you're not querying on it--a very long string like that can cause ingestion to fail if it's in the data section due to row size limitations, but can be safely stored in the top-level :code:`user_defined` field in a record.
 In general, though, consider keeping bulk data on the filesystem.